a-n-rose/a-n-rose.github.io/_posts/2018-11-06-compare-ways-to-save-data.md

 Processing names in the year 1949
 ```

 I pulled the plug well after my dictionary solution; I just wanted to see how long it would take!
 But after almost 13 hours and only 50% progress...
 I couldn't let it keep going.
-I let it out of its misery.
+I put it out of its misery.

-## Dictionaries
+## Dictionaries --> Batch Insert

+Instead of inserting data iteratively into the database, I iteritavely added each year (with its data in a list) to a python dictionary.
+The benefits of this were that the data would be immutable and that dictionaries could add the data very quickly.

-I gathered the name data and immediately stored it into a dictionary, with the year as the key (the year was saved in the filename).
-This is adapted code from the function I showed above: 'save_name_data_2_SQL'.
+Below is how I adapted my code from the function I above: 'save_name_data_2_SQL':
 ```
 def data_2_dict(self):
     #collect filenames